360 Feedback and Coaching

 Other than you, the report will be sent to your allocated coach, who will help you to make sense of the findings and what they mean for your development.

-The 360 feedback process is managed on behalf of the Network by our Coaching Team (Tracey Stead, Steve Joy and Vic Jenkins) who will have access to reports in order to distribute them to participants and coaches.
-Visit our About page to read Tracey, Steve and Vic’s profiles and learn about their work for the Network.
+The 360 feedback process is managed on behalf of the Network by our Coaching team who have access to reports in order to distribute them to participants and coaches.
+In most circumstances, the team will not be required to review individual reports.

 Our 360 feedback system is run by Talent Innovations, who provide technical troubleshooting.
 Email support@talentinnovations.co.uk and they will respond to your query as soon as possible.